 Explore central Edinburgh, starting in the 200-year-old “New Town” with planned streets and elegant Georgian houses where many famous writers and inventors lived.
 See the Royal Mile with its narrow medieval houses, then tour Edinburgh Castle to see the Crown Jewels of Scotland and the Stone of Destiny.
 The rest of the day is free.
-On July 29 to August 12 departures experience the world-famous Royal Edinburgh Military Tattoo.
+On July 28 to August 11 departures, experience the world-famous Royal Edinburgh Military Tattoo.

-Head to Pickering or Goathland Station, which served as "Hogsmeade" station in the Harry Potter series, and travel on the North Yorkshire Moors Railway by vintage locomotive.
-In Whitby, take a guided stroll around the picturesque harbor, winding streets and quaint buildings.
+Head to Goathland Station, which served as “Hogsmeade” station in the Harry Potter series, and travel on the North Yorkshire Moors Railway by vintage locomotive.
+In Whitby, take a guided stroll around the picturesque harbor, winding streets, and quaint buildings.
 Tour the elaborate chambers of Castle Howard, an imposing 18th century mansion where “Brideshead Revisited” was filmed.

 Travel to Stratford-upon-Avon and Shakespeare’s Birthplace.
 Discover the world that shaped the man as you look through an exhibition about his life and work, and take in a short performance to see his words come to life.
-Take a cruise along the River Avon to admire the grand river-side houses.
 Drive through the scenic Cotswolds region, renowned for picturesque villages built of honey-colored stone with charming gardens.
 Arrive in London where the evening is at leisure.

 Take a panoramic London tour to see some of the famous landmarks including Piccadilly Circus, Nelson’s Column in Trafalgar Square, Westminster Abbey, Big Ben and the Houses of Parliament.
 Visit the mighty Tower of London to see the many fortresses, Beefeaters in their elaborate uniforms, and the dazzling Crown Jewels.
-The afternoon is free for independent activities.
-In the evening, join your group for a farewell drink before dinner at the hotel.
+The afternoon and evening are free for independent activities.

 Your tour ends after breakfast.